TrashboatDaGoat/PuzzleFighterTraining/README.md

 `Hotkey 2`: Get a free diamond

-`Hotkey 3`: Change character/pattern of p1

-`Hotkey 4`: Change chracter/pattern of p2

-`Hotkey 5`: Add 5 garbage to be sent to P2
+`Hotkey 3`: Add 5 garbage to be sent to P2

-`Hotkey 6`: Add 5 garbage to be sent to P1
+`Hotkey 4`: Add 5 garbage to be sent to P1

-`Hotkey 7`: Minus 5 garbage from P2 queue
+`Hotkey 5`: Minus 5 garbage from P2 queue

-`Hotkey 8`: Minus 5 garbage from P1 queue
+`Hotkey 6`: Minus 5 garbage from P1 queue

 Set P2 garbage queue to 0 and send to reset damage so you can check how much you're doing on separate combos/attacks

-Margin time is still active, so reset if you wanna avoid that.
+Margin time can be adjusted in the training menu

+# Thanks and Recognition
+* Huge thanks to Juicey and the Puzzle Fighter community for sparking the creation of the pazzule lab channel where we've learned so much about how the game works.
+It only takes 1 lol
+* K.S. the hacker dog for uncovering so much about how garbage calculation works. their documentation and work for the X' patch made this a lot easier to do.
+Your work is the giant whose shoulders I stand on.
+* Bankbank for opening my eyes up to the world of Romhacking.
+Showed me alot of stuff in the field that made the stuff i did in this project a lot easier
+* I'd like to thank N-Bee for all their hard work helping this project function.
+Especially with all the gamedev project on their plate.
+I only asked them for a small consultation on possible this was and they really ran away with it.
+* Last but not least the greater Puzzle Wednesday community for being supportive of this particular brand of mad puzzle science.